saryazdi/Duckietown-Object-Detection-LFV/README.md

 <a name="lanefilter"/>
 <h3>Modified Lane Filter</h3>
 <ul>
-  <li>The lane filter was modified so that at each update step, it computes how much time has passed since the last update, and based on that scales the variance of the gaussian that we use for smoothing our belief.
+  <li>We <a href="https://github.com/saryazdi/pp-navigation/blob/47a0f058d8cb0f3a88431c4cd5c32a946b86019b/packages/my_lane_filter/include/my_lane_filter/my_lane_filter.py#L163">modified</a> the "<a href="https://github.com/duckietown/dt-core/tree/daffy/packages/lane_filter">lane_filter</a>" package so that at each update step, it computes how much time has passed since the last update, and based on that scales the variance of the gaussian that we use for smoothing our belief.
 This is especially useful if there is too much variance in the FPS and in those cases it helped us get better filtered line segments at turns (when the state suddenly changes).</li>
 </ul>

 <a name="lanefollowingvehicles">